 In this regard, Jurists Bar Review is offering JURISTS COMBO, which combines the structured regimen and face-to-face coaching of the traditional review with the convenience and flexibility of an online review.

 CHOOSE YOUR BAR REVIEW CENTER WISELY.
 There are three important things which you should take into account in choosing a bar review center: The line-up of lecturers, the schedule, and the existence of a coaching or mentoring program.

 The line-up of lecturers is important.
 Get the line-up and study this carefully.
 In appraising the line-up, get the opinion of successful bar examinees and your law professors.
-Word usually gets around among the bar reviewees and the law academe about the outstanding and the mediocre lecturers.
+Word usually gets around among the bar reviewees and the law academe about the outstanding and the mediocre or irresponsible lecturers.
 Pay special attention to the lecturers in the subjects in which you feel you are weak.

 The schedule is also of capital importance.
-Some bar review centers draw their schedule based on the availability of the lecturers rather than on topical continuity.
+Some bar review centers draw up their schedule based on the availability of the lecturers rather than on topical continuity.
 As previously stated, avoid bar review centers with hodgepodge schedules.
 This will greatly undercut the effectiveness of your study.

 If you have taken the bar more than three times, ensure that the bar review center is run by a recognized law school or that it has an accreditation agreement with one.
 The Supreme Court will not allow you to sit for the bar examination unless you get a certification from such a bar review center.